dlthomas/test/README.md

 # test
-A repo to play with GitHub Apps integration
+We have here a repo to play with GitHub Apps integration